zouppen/aoc-2024/log.md

 this: ` ([a-b, b-c, c-d, d-e], a)` which lead tho the outcome that it didn't return the correct price value but the one before.
-Why I had `a` in the function at the first place was to count the difference between successive elements and it shoul've not be used for anything else.
+Why I had `a` in the function at the first place was to count the difference between successive elements and it shouldn't have been used for anything else.

 So simple and took me so many hours.
 I almost lost faith.